Previous Page

 Court Appointed Special Advocates (CASA)

-Texas CASA is a network of 72 community-based programs that recruit, train, and support citizen volunteers to advocate for the best interests of abused and neglected children in courtrooms and communities.
-A judge may appoint a CASA volunteer to advocate for a child to make sure each child’s rights are protected and needs are met while in foster care.
+Texas CASA is a network of community-based programs that recruit, train, and support citizen volunteers who advocate for the best interests of abused and neglected children in courtrooms and communities.
+A judge may appoint a CASA volunteer to ensure a child’s needs are met and rights are protected while the child is in foster care.

 Criminal Conviction

-In general, a criminal conviction is the outcome of a criminal prosecution that resulted in a judgment that the defendant is guilty of the crime.
-Criminal convictions can include:
+A criminal conviction is the outcome of a criminal prosecution that resulted in the defendant being found guilty.
+Criminal convictions may include:

 • A guilty plea.